 3. The current location of each and every document requested in Plaintiff’s first request to produce.

-4. Any and all issues related to allegations that the Plaintiff’s work performance was good, bad, poor and/or insufficient.
+4. Any and all issues related to allegations that the Plaintiff’s work performance was good, bad, poor, and insufficient.

-5. Any and all reasons for the Plaintiff’s termination, reprimands and/or demotion.
+5. Any reasons for the Plaintiff’s termination, reprimands, and/or demotion.

 6. The job description and job duties of the Plaintiff.

 7. Each and every one of the Defendant’s affirmative defenses.

 8. The Defendant’s answer to the Plaintiff’s complaint.

 9. Knowledge of factual circumstances surrounding Defendant’s answer and affirmative defenses.